This is the path of remembrance

 You’ve tried to heal.
 To do it right.

-But your system keeps saying: this isn’t working.
+However, your system keeps signaling, “This isn’t working.”

 You’ve tried to be more resilient, more grateful, more okay.